iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 ## Conclusion

-In this blog post, we explored a novel approach to improving the scalability and reliability of RAG pipelines by addressing challenges in storage efficiency and factual accuracy.
-By leveraging techniques such as summarization, clustering, and vectorized fact storage, our framework enhances preprocessing to optimize data size and retrieval.
-Additionally, the inclusion of a thorough validity judgment pipeline ensures a stronger evaluation of the factual basis underlying LLM-generated reasoning.
+In this blog post, we explored two approaches to improving the scalability and reliability of RAG pipelines by addressing challenges in storage efficiency and factual accuracy.
+The first method uses summarization, clustering, and vectorized fact storage to optimize data size while maintaining strong retrieval performance.
+The second method—the Alternative Pipeline—avoids summarization and instead extracts standalone statements, offering higher fidelity in high-stakes domains where preserving every nuance of context is critical.

-Through experimentation with the PubmedQA dataset, we demonstrated that the pipeline achieves competitive performance compared to traditional methods while effectively utilizing labeled contexts.
-These findings accentuate the potential of fact validation strategies to balance precision and efficiency, offering a pathway for creating reliable systems capable of processing unstructured, large-scale datasets.

-Looking ahead, by grounding outputs in verified information and ensuring greater transparency in decision-making, this framework takes a step forward in building trust and explainability in AI systems.
+Through experimentation with PubmedQA, SQuAD, HotpotQA, the pipelines demonstrated competitive performance relative to traditional methods.
+The summarization-based pipeline excels in reducing storage space, while statement extraction preserves sensitive details, improving factual accuracy and removing redudant information.
+Looking ahead, by grounding outputs in verified information and ensuring greater transparency in decision-making, this framework takes a step forward in building trustworthy and explainable AI systems.